Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/boats-at-blockbase/_index.md

 type: "project"

 title: "Boats at Blockbase"
-headerTitle: "Claim the best parts of the ocean by placing Tetris-shaped blocks on a shared map."
+blurb: "Claim the best parts of the ocean by placing Tetris-shaped blocks on a shared map."

-color: "turquoise"

 downloadLink: "https://drive.google.com/drive/folders/1WRgaP-8ZIdOwxbxqHvPLKuSP7A_w8-N8"